data2health/scits-platform/README.md

 ## Slack room
 [The project slack room](https://cd2h.slack.com/messages/C9D9SQWEQ) is accessible to onboarded participants.
 You will not automatically be added to Slack, please join via the link above.
 Once there, add the scits-platform channel.

-## Need help with GitHub?
-See the Managing Tranlational Informatics Projects (MTIP) tutorial

-This [tutorial](https://data2health.github.io/mtip-tutorial/lessons/Lesson5.html) covers markdown basics and more.